mattkozloff/appshell/README.md

 test

 Manage Account is WIP.
-Needs to update fields in DB
+Need to be able to update and edit name